Skip to Content

 Allowance races are where I find out if a horse is more than just a solid claimer.
 The conditions are built around wins and earnings, not price tags, so when I run in a first-level allowance I am testing whether the horse can handle talented rivals without the safety net of a claiming price.
 The three common conditions — N1X (never won an allowance), N2X (won once), and N3X or open allowance (won multiple times) — form a staircase of difficulty that a good horse climbs steadily.

 Stakes races are where class becomes reputation.
+Listed stakes sit just below graded races on the ladder — they carry black-type recognition but no Grade designation, making them the natural first swing for a horse graduating from allowance company.
 When I enter a horse in a listed stakes, I am testing whether his talent holds when the waters get warmer.
 When I step up to a graded race — Grade 3, Grade 2, Grade 1 — I am making a public statement about what I believe this horse is.
 A sharp allowance horse from Delta Downs can look like a monster locally, but I have to be honest about whether his figures and running style actually match what it takes in a Grade 3 at Saratoga or Gulfstream.

-Class and distance don’t just interact — they compound each other.
-And the compounding runs in both directions.
-A horse dropping in class while cutting back to a preferred distance receives a double advantage — softer competition and a better scenario for his running style.
+Class and distance do not just interact — they compound each other, and the compounding runs in both directions.
+A horse dropping in class while cutting back to a preferred distance receives a double advantage — softer competition and a better scenario for its running style.
 That combination is one of the most reliable betting angles in the game when you can identify it before the public does.

 The flip side: a horse dropping in class while stretching out to an unproven distance is riskier than it looks because two unknowns are changing simultaneously.
 Connections may have a legitimate reason — they may have seen something in the morning works that suggests the horse wants more ground.
 Or they may be throwing things at the wall after a losing streak.
-A trainer who changes both class and distance at once is either making a brilliant calculated move based on what he saw in morning works, or has run out of ideas.
+A trainer who changes both class and distance at once is either making a brilliant calculated move or has run out of ideas.
 The work tab and the trainer’s record in similar spots will almost always tell you which one it is.

 The Class Move Cheat Sheet